Adroiti/docs-for-code-review-tools/RuboCop/Style-Next.md

-Pattern: Unused `next` to skip iteration
+Pattern: Missing use of `next` to skip iteration

 Issue: -